Legal fiction

-A legal fiction is a construct used in the law where a thing is taken to be true, which is not in fact true, in order to achieve an outcome.
+A legal fiction is a construct used in law where, in order to facilitate a specific outcome, a position is taken to be true, even if such a position is not literally true.
 Legal fictions can be employed by the courts or found in legislation.

 Legal fictions are different from legal presumptions which assume a certain state of facts until the opposite is proved, such as the presumption of legitimacy.

 The term legal fiction is sometimes used in a pejorative way.
 Jeremy Bentham was a famous historical critic of legal fictions.
 Proponents of legal fictions, particularly of their use historically, identify legal fictions as "scaffolding around a building under construction".

 Common law examples

 Adoption

 Child adoption is a legal fiction in that the adoptive parents become the legal parents, notwithstanding the lack of a biological relationship.
-Once an order or judgment of adoption is entered, the biological parents become legal strangers to the child, legally no longer related nor with any rights related to the child.
+Once an order or judgment of adoption is entered, the (presumptive) biological parents become legal strangers to the child, legally no longer related nor with any rights related to the child.
 Conversely, the adoptive parents are legally considered to be parents of the adopted child.
 A new birth certificate reflecting this is issued, which is a legal fiction.